Skip to main content

 Validation

 Preliminary checks are performed.
 These include signature verification to ensure the transaction hasn't been tampered with and checking if the transaction meets the minimum fee requirements, which is handled by the AnteHandler.
-The Antehandler is invoked during the runTx method in BaseApp.
+The AnteHandler is invoked during the runTx method in BaseApp.

 Types of Transaction Checks